Kevin Lynch (judge): Early life and career

 Lynch was born in Dublin in 1927.
 His father, Fionán Lynch, was a member of the First Dáil and a judge of the Circuit Court.

 He attended St. Mary's College, Dublin and received a degree from University College Dublin.
 He attended the King's Inns where he won the John Brooke Scholarship.

 He was called to the bar in 1949, and became a senior counsel in 1970.
 His practice was centred on the Midland circuit.

 Judicial career

 High Court

 Lynch became a judge of the High Court in 1984.
-In December 1984, he was appointed the chair of the tribunal into the Kerry Babies case.
+In December 1984, he was appointed the sole member of the tribunal into the Kerry Babies case.
 He was among three judges who sat in a divisional High Court which heard an unsuccessful challenge by Des Hanafin to result of the 1995 divorce referendum.
 He heard the High Court hearing of Bula Ltd v Tara Mines Ltd (No 6) in 1996 which ran for 277 days.